sst/sst/www/docs/advanced/monitoring.md

 This can be tuned between the values of 0 and 1.
 Where 0 means that no performance related information is sent, and 1 means that information for all the invocations are sent.
 This should be tuned based on the volume of invocations and the amount of transactions available in your Sentry account.
 A value of 0.5 should work for most projects.

-You also need to wrap your function handlers.
+Instead of providing `NODE_OPTIONS: "-r @sentry/serverless/dist/awslambda-auto"`, you can alternatively wrap your function handlers manually:

 ```js
 import Sentry from "@sentry/serverless";